 Please know that these small deductions are not arbitrary, they simply cover our real costs for offering you the courtesy of a return.
 These fees/deductions usually do not apply to returns that are due to a shipping or packing mistake on our part.
 Regardless, all fees to be deducted/charged will be disclosed to you at the time your return is authorized -- so you'll get no surprises, as long as we don't!

-Shipping methods for returns:
+Shipping methods for returns

 For customer-initiated returns (returns for reasons that are not our "fault") you pay for return shipping.
 We may choose to recommend shipping options, based on our analysis of cost, ship time and reliability - however, as the shipper you are free to ignore our suggestion and use any shipping method you prefer.
 Tracking or insurance is at your option - but be aware that we can assume no responsibility for items lost or damaged in transit.

-How and when we'll handle returned items:
+Here is how, and when, we'll handle returned items:

-Authorized returns will be handled promptly; store credits will be applied to your User Profile ASAP and do not expire.
+Authorized returns will be handled promptly; store credits will be applied to your User Account ASAP and do not expire.
 Refunds, when offered, will be processed immediately upon inspection and restock, which should be within a few hours of receipt of your return (on weekdays - if received on a weekend it will be handled the next business day).
 However, please be aware that it often takes 2-3 business days for the bank to update your online account; as such, refunds processed today may not appear on your online statement for a couple of days.
 In any case, email confirmations will be sent to you to let you know that the return has been completed.

-Packages/returns sent to us without preauthorization will be refused and returned to you at your cost.
+Packages/returns sent to us without pre-authorization will be refused and returned to you at your cost.

 The bottom line: